 When you hear the words “domestic battery,” you may assume that they refer to beating a member of your family or your household.
 If that’s not what you did, can you still be charged with domestic battery in Illinois?

 The truth is, you can be charged with domestic battery in Illinois even if you did not physically attack anyone.
+Domestic assault and other related offenses are also considered serious crimes under Illinois law.
 Under Illinois law, a person is guilty of domestic battery if they:

-• Knowingly or intentionally cause bodily harm to anyone in their household or family without legal justification.
+• Knowingly or intentionally cause bodily injury or harm to anyone in their household or family without legal justification.

 • Knowingly or intentionally make physical contact of an insulting or provoking nature with anyone in their household or family without legal justification.